Foot or ankle doctors can diagnose and treat a range of conditions affecting the feet and lower legs.

 - Swelling in the lower leg.

 Initially, the pain will be most obvious during and just after exercise.
 In the initial stages of shin splints, the pain may subside after rest.
-Without treatment, the pain can linger, even when resting and reducing physical activity.
+Without treatment, the pain can linger, even when resting or reduced physical activity.

-If left untreated, shin splints can lead to a stress fracture, so it’s important to visit your podiatrist Boynton Beach if you are experiencing any of the symptoms mentioned above.
+If left untreated, shin splints can lead to a stress fracture, so it’s important to talk to your podiatrist in Boynton Beach if you’re experiencing any of the symptoms mentioned above.